Originally published by BuiltinChicago

 5. Multipage financial models are not inspiring.

 My team and I can program nearly any concept in most programming languages.
-Excel macros paired with vague assumptions is not stable enough to base decisions on.
+Excel macros paired with vague assumptions are not stable enough to base decisions on.

 6. Validate your idea.